anonR4WKXcuatro/Barangay-San-Vicente-Management-and-Information-System/README.md

 # Barangay San Vicente Management and Information-System

-## Requiremnt to run this application
+## Requiremnts to run this application

 ## Installation